kheller18/readme-generator/Develop/README.md

 ## Description ##
-A node.js application to simplify readme creation
+A node.js application to simplify readme creation.
+Just answer the questions and a readme file will be automatically generated.

 ![alt text](../readme-generator-screen.png)